-The profit a company makes from its core business operations, before interest and taxes.
+Operating income (EBIT) is profit from core operations, before interest and tax.

 What it is